JoachimByrnesShay/data_visualization1/README.md

-### data visualization project
+### Data Visualization Project

+### by Joachim Byrnes-Shay

 ### 9/28/21

-### comparison of world currency values using barcharts created from api.exhangerate.host data
+### A comparison of world currency values using barcharts created from api.exchangerate.host data

+### This is a mockup done nearly all in html and css with manually hardcoded currency data taken directly trom exchangerate.host.
+Onclick events call javascript function present in main.js.

-### credit to https://api.exchangerate.host/' for data including symbols and conversion rates
+### Credit due to https://api.exchangerate.host/' for data including all standardized currency codes and conversion rates.

-### docs for api are found here:  https://exchangerate.host/#/docs
+### Docs for api are found here:  https://exchangerate.host/#/docs